 - reduced methane slip by up to 50%

 - reduced energy consumption in gas mode

-- · improved fuel consumption in diesel mode
+- improved fuel consumption in diesel mode

 - Tier III compliance in diesel mode1) (if contracted)

-Figure 1-4, 1-10 provides a schematic of the iCER system with one turbo-charger (off-engine option).
+Figure 1-4, 1-10 provides a schematic of the iCER system (off-engine option).

-Figure 1-4 The iCER system (off-engine option) with one turbocharger and the exhaust gas return pipe routed to the turbocharger connection from above
+Figure 1-4 The iCER system (off-engine option) with the exhaust gas return pipe routed to the turbocharger connection from above

-1) It is an available option in addition to the chosen engine configuration, and not included in the standard configuration.
+It is an available option in addition to the chosen engine configuration, and not included in the standard configuration.
 It needs to be contracted.